Vedanta gets Sebi warning for publishing info related to 'unlisted ultimate holding' company | Headlines

 Mining major Vedanta on Thursday said it has received an administrative warning from markets regulator Sebi for ''publishing information related to its unlisted ultimate holding company''.

-Vedanta received a letter from NSE on March 6, 2023, annexing a letter dated February 29, 2024, issued by the Securities and Exchange Board of India (Sebi), according to a regulatory filing.
+In an exchange filing, Vedanta said it received a letter from NSE on March 6, 2024, issued by Securities and Exchange Board of India (SEBI) vide which an administrative warning has been issued to the company.

-The company has been directed to place the said letter before its board and take necessary corrective steps to strengthen the internal control for corporate announcements/ press releases, it said without divulging any further information.
+Sebi has directed the company to place the warning letter before its board and take necessary corrective steps to strengthen the internal control for corporate announcements/ press releases, Vedanta said in an exchange filing.

-On the details of the violations alleged to be committed, the company said the letter is ''in respect of it publishing information related to its unlisted ultimate holding company''.
+According to the letter, the warning has been issued for violations of Sebi regulations in respect of ''publishing information related to its unlisted ultimate holding company''.

 New Delhi-based Vedanta Ltd is a diversified natural resources company with interests in oil and gas, aluminium, copper, zinc, lead, silver, iron ore and steel.